Submit a Film

 Youth Films : Youth films is a showcase of short films made by youth or made for youth.
 Films in this category must be appropriate for ages 9 and up.
 The Youth program provides a unique opportunity to celebrate the artistic achievements of young artists and promotes the appreciation of filmmaking as a critical tool for self-expression and personal growth.

 The Works-in-Progress program plays on the double meaning of the word “progress” by supporting films in-production by progressive filmmakers exploring social justice.
 The program creates an intimate opportunity for artists to share unfinished works and engage target audiences in the filmmaking process.
 The program will showcase up to ten projects and provide direct financial support to at least 15 filmmakers through honorariums, travel stipends, lodging, airfare and rental fees with a special focus on supporting North Carolina filmmakers.
 The program includes community engagement events, public and private screenings, impact strategy sessions, and one-on-one consultations.
-Films in the 2013 program focused on the criminal justice system, reproductive rights, race, mental health, and the South.
+Films in the 2014 program focused on the environment, sociopolitical action, race, and the South.
 The Works-in-Progress program is a partnership between Alternate ROOTS, Working Films, the Southern Documentary Fund and is funded in part by the North Carolina Arts Council and Alternate ROOTS.

 Launched in 2005 through a partnership with local choreographer’s collective the Dance Cooperative, Dance-a-lorus has grown to be one of the most important programs at the festival.
 Through Dance-a-lorus, the organization supports choreographers collaborating with filmmakers and choreographers experimenting with film.
 Dance-a-lorus includes a live showcase of new works, a series of master classes, and a curated program of dance films.
 The culminating performance serves as the opening night event for the annual Cucalorus Film Festival.
-Sixty-seven dancers, 18 filmmakers and 13 choreographers participated in Dance-a-lorus last year from New Hanover County, Greensboro, New York, and Lexington.
+Forty-seven dancers, 10 filmmakers and 14 choreographers participated in Dance-a-lorus last year from Wilmington, Charlotte, Atlanta, and Tempe, Arizona.

 Frequently Asked Questions from Filmmakers